Indian rummy game complete guide

 When a Joker card is used to replace any other card in order to form a valid sequence.

-What is a Joker?
+What is a joker?

 A Joker card is used to replace any other card to form a sequence or set.
 There are two types of Joker cards in Indian Rummy:

-Printed Joker:
+Printed joker:

 It’s the card that has a Joker printed on it and plays an important role in forming sets or sequences in the game.